East of England Binocular Centre

 Helios Binoculars

-The Helios Fieldmaster is a range of high quality porro prism binoculars.
-All feature BaK-4 prisms and multi-coated optics All have fold back eyecups for spectacle wearers, tripod bush (requires L shaped bracket to mount to tripod) are supplied with strap and case and have a 1 year manufacturers warranty.
-Stock Availability: Out of stock, on order.
-ETA unknown Show Box Photograph Price shown includes VAT and SHIPPING for this item to: Great Britain and Northern Ireland.
+This 16x50 Helios Fieldmaster enjoys both high power (twice the average power of 8x) and a relatively small, lightweight design.
+They are ideal for long range observation, whilst being light enough to carry.
+All Fieldmaster series feature BaK-4 prisms and multi-coated optics and have fold back eyecups for spectacle wearers, tripod bush (requires L shaped bracket to mount to tripod) are supplied with strap and case and have a 1 year manufacturers warranty.
+Stock Availability: Available from stock Show Box Photograph Price shown includes VAT and SHIPPING for this item to: Great Britain and Northern Ireland.
 Other countries shipping is charged at cost, email for details.
-This page updated: 08 September 2010 |
+This page updated: 10 August 2024 |

 |